-Edward Earnest Warren was born in New London, Iowa on March 31, 1862.
+Edward Earnest Warren was born in New London, Iowa, on March 31, 1862.
 He was educated at the private New London Academy.
 In 1879 Edward moved to Greenfield and was employed by A.P.
 Stephens & Company for two years.
 He was then transferred to the company's store in Creston for two years.
-Mr Warren returned to Greenfield in 1883 as a partner under the firm's new name of "Fuller, Warren & Company".
+Mr. Warren returned to Greenfield in 1883 as a partner under the firm's new name of "Fuller, Warren & Company.”
 Edward, together with his brother F.C.
-Warren, purchased the business in 1886 and called it "Warren Brothers Company".
+Warren, purchased the business in 1886 and called it "Warren Brothers Company.”
 In 1889 Edward became the sole owner of the business.

 In 1884 Edward married Eva Mary Viers from Fontanelle, Iowa.
 Eva was born in Washington, Iowa, in 1863.
 The two began a life-long partnership.

-The building's store conducted its Grand Opening on December 1, 1896.
-The storefront windows had been curtained until opening ceremony.
-At 7:30pm the curtains were raised and the crowd rushed the door, breaking it from the force.
+While the upstairs Opera House awaited its seating installation, the downstairs store held its Grand Opening on December 1, 1896.
+At 7:30 p.m. the curtains on the storefront windows were raised and the crowd rushed the door, breaking it from the force.
 A string quintet provided live music for the eager shoppers.

-Efforts to restore it, however, did not begin in earnest until 1994, when it was given to Main Street Greenfield.
-In 2000 the EE Warren Opera House Association was formed to coordinate efforts and oversee what became a $6.2 million makeover.
+Efforts to restore the building to its former grandeur began in 1994, when Yvonne Schildberg purchased the property and deeded it to Main Street Greenfield.
+In 2000 the non-profit E.E.
+Warren Opera House Association was formed to take ownership and oversee what became a $6.2 million renovation.

 Through the work of historical restoration experts, the auditorium and other rooms have been returned to their original grandeur.
-The Warren Cultural Center opened its doors in Spring 2012 and now serves as a multi-use facility, hosting meetings, receptions and overnight guests, as well as performances in its historic rooms.
+The Warren Cultural Center opened its doors in Spring 2012 and now serves as a multi-use facility, hosting meetings, receptions, weddings and overnight guests, as well as performances, in its historic rooms.